Arabic, Islamic, Middle Eastern and North African Studies BA

 Students working in Language Zone

-On this course, you’ll learn to speak Arabic, one of the world’s major languages, whilst also building your understanding of the cultural, historical, political and religious contexts that have shaped the Middle East, North Africa and the wider Muslim world.
+On this course, you’ll learn Arabic, one of the world’s major languages, while also building your understanding of the cultural, historical, political and religious contexts that have shaped the Middle East, North Africa and the wider Muslim world.
+You’ll gain a firm grounding in spoken and written Arabic which is then strengthened further by spending a year in an Arabic-speaking country, where you will develop your skills in colloquial Arabic.
+During your year abroad, you’ll study a tailor-made curriculum designed exclusively for our students.
+In addition to Arabic, you’ll also have the option to expand your wider language skills by learning Persian.

-• Learn from tutors who are recognised nationally and internationally as leaders in Arabic language studies.
+You’ll learn from tutors who are recognised nationally and internationally as leaders in Arabic language studies.
 AIMES (Arabic, Islamic and Middle Eastern Studies) at Leeds is also renowned for leading the design and development of Arabic language textbooks.

 Specialist facilities

-The School archive at Leeds holds Arabic manuscripts and as many as 10,000 archaeological artefacts ranging from Pharaonic to early Palestinian eras.
+The School archive holds Arabic manuscripts and as many as 10,000 archaeological artefacts ranging from Pharaonic to early Palestinian eras.
 It’s a fantastic research resource – as is the University Library, which has extensive collections relating to Middle Eastern, North African and Islamic studies, along with free classes and workshops to learn how to use them.

 With a variety of specialist facilities and four libraries on campus, you’ll find plenty of space for study, group work and research.